Show your image is real

 Realz is intentionally simple to use, but the verification model is grounded in technical principles that are meant to be understandable, inspectable, and useful in practice.

 For this to work, the image must be taken directly in the Realz app.
-The proof is tied to the original capture flow, which is what makes later verification possible.
+A secure capture session gives the photo the context needed for proof creation.

 Realz is relevant anywhere an image is meant to document something real — whether that is a person, a product, an event, or a moment that should be trusted as captured.